Sebberh/RenovateTutorial/ReadMe.md

 * Activating Renovate on you repo and activate the renovate dashboard
 * Pin and update your dependencies
-* Change the deafult configuration to allow automatic merges of minor version
+* Change the default configuration to allow automatic merges of minor version
 * How to notice and fix an error in the configuration

 ## Take home message

 Don't be afraid to experiment with configuration, but be prepared to exercise patience.

-Allways test you configuration and confirm that it does what you mean for it to do.
+Always test your configuration and confirm that it does what you mean for it to do.

-Never ***ever*** enable automerge without test in production.
+Never ***ever*** enable auto merging without testing before production.